 For additional information about master’s in media and mass communication programs, including sample course plan, and degree requirements, please refer to our Master’s in Media and Mass Communications Programs page.

 Skills for Graduates with a Bachelor’s and/or Master’s in Mass Communication

 Below is a list of skills students can expect to gain or build upon through their study of mass communication at the undergraduate and/or graduate level:

 |Writing and editing||Journalism and reporting|

 |Mass media content creation||Qualitative and quantitative research method|

 |Critical thinking and adaptability||Visual and graphic communication|

-A master’s degree in mass communication can lead to a diverse selection of career opportunities, in fields such as advertising and marketing, journalism, healthcare, public relations, social and digital media, nonprofit, consulting, financial services, government, and more.
-Graduates might pursue employment with public relations agencies, marketing and advertising firms, newspapers and digital publishers, community and non-profit organizations, healthcare agencies and hospitals, or television and radio stations.
+A bachelor’s and/or master’s degree in mass communication can lead to a diverse selection of career opportunities, in fields such as advertising and marketing, journalism, healthcare, public relations, social and digital media, nonprofit, consulting, financial services, government, and more.
+Graduates of mass communication programs might pursue employment with public relations agencies, marketing and advertising firms, newspapers and digital publishers, community and non-profit organizations, healthcare agencies and hospitals, or television and radio stations.